ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 15 July 2025
+{: #15-july-2025}

+### For all version dates
+{: #15-july-2025-all-version-dates}

+**Allowed-use constraints for custom images.** When creating or updating [images](/apidocs/vpc/latest#list-images), [volumes](/apidocs/vpc/latest#list-volumes), or [snapshots](/apidocs/vpc/latest#list-snapshots), you can now specify the `allowed_use` property to constrain how the resource can be used for provisioning.
+The `allowed_use` property includes `bare_metal_server` and `instance` child properties that constrain provisioning for bare metal servers and virtual server instances, respectively.
+You can also list the [bare metal server profiles](/apidocs/vpc/latest#list-image-bare-metal-server-profile) that are compatible with the with the allowed use constraints for a given image, and the instance profiles that are compatible with the allowed use constraints for a given [image](/apidocs/vpc/latest#list-image-instance-profile), boot [volume](/apidocs/vpc/latest#list-volume-instance-profile), or bootable [snapshot](/apidocs/vpc/latest#list-snapshot-instance-profile).
+For more information, see [Defining allowed-use expressions](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=api).

 ## 8 July 2025
 {: #8-july-2025}